 What this means is that in most cases these aren’t particularly toxic chemicals.

-The worst thing it could happen is getting quite a stain on your skin, lips or mouth and some minor symptoms that I will approach next!
+The worst thing that could happen is getting quite a stain on your skin, lips or mouth and some minor symptoms that I will approach next!

 Symptoms of Ink Poisoning